-Dr. Gruber will provide you with preoperative instructions, answer any questions that you may have, take a detailed medical history, and perform a physical exam to determine your fitness for surgery.
+Dr. Su will provide you with preoperative instructions, answer any questions that you may have, take a detailed medical history, and perform a physical exam to determine your fitness for surgery.

 You can expect to be asked detailed questions related to dry eyes, glaucoma, eye-related allergies, and other eye problems.
 Tell the doctor if you have circulatory problems, thyroid problems, diabetes, or other serious medical conditions.
 You will be asked about your current medications, including over-the-counter medications.
 Make sure to discuss herbal supplements you take, as some of them may cause bleeding problems.

-Dr. Gruber will conduct a physical examination, which may include testing your tear production.
+Dr. Su will conduct a physical examination, which may include testing your tear production.
 Special tools may be used to measure parts of your eyelids.

 Expect to have your eyes photographed from different angles.
 These photos help with planning the surgery and assessing its immediate and long-term effects.

-Dr. Gruber will discuss your expectations with you.
+Dr. Su will discuss your expectations with you.
 An honest discussion will help determine a satisfactory outcome.
 Be prepared to talk about your motivation for seeking blepharoplasty and what you hope the results will be.
-Dr. Gruber can tell you whether your expectations are in line with typical results.
+Dr. Su can tell you whether your expectations are in line with typical results.

-In advance of your procedure, Dr. Gruber will ask you to:
+In advance of your procedure, Dr. Su will ask you to: